reuk/wayverb/docs_source/image_source.md

 Rays are perfectly reflected at boundaries.
 When a ray is reflected, it spawns a secondary source "behind" the boundary surface.
-This source is located on a line perpendicular to the wall, at the same distance from it as the original source, as if the original source has been "mirrored" in the surface.
+This source is located on a line perpendicular to the wall, at the same distance from it as the original source, as if the original source has been "mirrored" in the surface (an example is shown in +@fig:image_source_construction).
 This new "image" source now represents a perfect reflection path, in that the distance along the straight line between the receiver and the image source has the same length as the path from the *real* source to the receiver, reflected in the boundary.
 If the source is reflected in a single boundary, this represents a first-order reflection.
 A ray which is reflected from several boundaries is represented by a "higher-order" image-source, which has been mirrored in each of those boundaries in turn [@kuttruff_room_2009, p.
 104].

 ![Image sources are found by reflecting the source position in a boundary.](images/image_source_construction){#fig:image_source_construction}